-Envisioning Health and Wellness for the Whole Community
+Improving Health and Wellness for the Whole Community

-IKE … a shared vision held and nurtured by all;
+- IKE … a shared vision held and nurtured by all

-AO … the everlasting quality of continuation;
+- AO … the everlasting quality of continuation

-PONO … well being in life
+- PONO … well being in life

-The goal of IKE AO PONO is to provide Native Hawaiian and Pacific Islander students with access to quality nursing education at the baccalaureate, graduate and doctoral level.
+IKE AO PONO strives to create a lasting advancement, and promotion of health within the individual, family and the whole community with special attention to at-risk, under-represented and under-served communities.
+The goal of IKE AO PONO is to provide Native Hawaiian, Pacific Islander and Native American nursing students with access to quality nursing education at the baccalaureate, master’s and doctoral level, including both PhD and DNP degrees.

-Contact for enrolled IKE AO PONO students.
+IKE AO PONO focuses on: